2017: Old Astoria Pilot Boat Arrow 2 Returns

 An Introduction to Collecting Early Tools

 An Assignment for the National Fisherman Yearbook in 1989 “If I only had the right tool for the job”- this is often the do-it-yourselfer’s lament.
-When you have áll the tools you need, another problem may threaten your workspace – … Continue reading
+When you have áll the tools you need, another problem may threaten your workspace – where to put them all!
+If you have ever found your tool collection expanding beyond… Continue reading An Introduction to Collecting Early Tools

 The Salvage Chief-Still Going Strong at 70

-When an empty fuel barge went on the rocks of North Head last month, the US Coast Guard and Washington State Department of Ecology were in charge of a salvage effort led by Sause Brothers (owners of the barge) and … Continue reading
+When an empty fuel barge went on the rocks of North Head last month, the US Coast Guard and Washington State Department of Ecology were in charge of a salvage effort led by Sause Brothers (owners of the barge) and Foss Maritime (owners of the tug).
+They in turn called in two oil-spill response organizations… Continue reading The Salvage Chief-Still Going Strong at 70

 2015: Fremont Tug’ 100 Years Service on Lake Union